SmokinCaterpillar/pypet/doc/source/tutorial.rst

-Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10ms` fixed and explore the parameter space by varying different input currents :math:`I` and different length of the refractory periods :math:`\tau_{ref}`.
+Regarding parameter exploration, we will hold the neuron's time constant :math:`\frac{1}{\tau_V}=10ms` fixed and explore the parameter space by varying different input currents :math:`I` and different length of the refractory period :math:`\tau_{ref}`.

-During the single runs, we will record the development of the variable :math:`V` over time and count the number of threshold crossing to estimate the so called firing rate of the neuron.
+During the single runs we will record the development of the variable :math:`V` over time and count the number of threshold crossing to estimate the so called firing rate of a neuron.
-In the post processing phase we will collect these firing rates and write them into a pandas_ DataFrame to plot later on during the analysis the neuron's rate as a function of the input current :math:`I`.
+In the post processing phase we will collect these firing rates and write them into a pandas_ DataFrame.
-Don't worry if you are not familiar with pandas, basically a pandas_ DataFrame instantiates a table, like a 2D numpy array, but we can index into the table by more than just integers.
+Don't worry if you are not familiar with pandas_.
+Basically, a pandas_ DataFrame instantiates a table.
+It's like a 2D numpy array, but we can index into the table by more than just integers.

+Finally, during the analysis, we will plot the neuron's rate as a function of the input current :math:`I` and the refractory period :math:`\tau_{ref}`.

 The entire source code of this example can be found here: ref:`example-13`.